Bunchofuckingoofs: History

-Johnston chose his musicians, not because they were good at music, but because they could play and drink.
-Alcohol was the central feature of the band's existence, and they were known for consuming vast amounts, with Johnston stating that all they needed was "women, beer and weed".
-They also maintained an ethical position: Johnson twice ran for Toronto city council, took in many of the city's homeless youth and campaigned against hard drugs.
+Crazy Steve chose his musicians, not because they were good at music, but because they could play and drink.
+Alcohol was the central feature of the band's existence, and they were known for consuming vast amounts, with Steve stating that all they needed was "women, beer and weed".
+They also maintained an ethical position: Crazy Steve twice ran for Toronto city council, took in many of the city's homeless youth and campaigned against hard drugs.

 In 1984, their "live like there is no tomorrow, end of the world by nuclear war" attitude and lifestyle was documented in Ruth Taylor and Edward Mowbray's documentary Not Dead Yet.

 Their music was first recorded in 1985 when three of their songs appeared on the Jonestown Records compilation album Questionable, which also included music from the punk bands Living Proof, Animal Stags, and Madhouse.
 After hearing the album, Kieran Plunkett of The Restarts, spray-painted the Bunchofuckingoofs logo on the Berlin Wall.
 After the wall was taken down, that section was placed in art shows in Basel and New York.

 In 1986, Bunchofuckingoofs released their first EP, Theres No Solution So Theres No Problem [sic].
-At this point, the band's members were Crazy Steve Johnston (vocals), Godzilla (Daryl Smith) on guitar, Scumbag (Merrick Atkinson) on bass, and drummer Mad Dog (Kirk Lund).
+At this point, the band's members were Crazy Steve (vocals), Godzilla on guitar, Scumbag Merrick on bass, and drummer Mad Dog.
 In 1987, they appeared as the Bar Band in the film City of Shadows.

 Several EPs and albums followed.
 The band performed their first cross-Canada tour in 1991.
 Eventually, they lost the space for Fort Goof, which was a large part of their income, but the group continued, releasing the album Totally Unmarketable in 1997, undertaking a second cross-canada tour in 2001, and releasing their final album, Assaulting Average Asswipes in 2008.

-On November 26, 2008, 25 years to the day after it's first show, the group played it's final gig, at Toronto's Kathedral.
-The lineup was Steve on vocals, Katy (al-Qaetor) on bass, Adam (Fetus) and Mike Murderio on guitar, and Greg Goose on drums.
+On November 26, 2008, 25 years to the day after its first show, the group played its final gig, at Toronto's Kathedral.
+The lineup was Crazy Steve on vocals, al-Qaetor on bass, Adam (Fetus) and Mike Murderio on guitar, and Greg Goose on drums.

 In 2011, Jennifer Morton released her book Dirty, Drunk, and Punk: The Twisted Crazy Story of the Bunchofuckingoofs.
 The band got back together to record one session and play one show.
-The lineup was Steve on vocals, Kirk (Maddog) on drums, Stompin' Al Miller and Eric (Airock) on guitar, Jamie (King Kong) and Brian on bass.
+The lineup was Crazy Steve on vocals, Maddog on drums, Stompin' Al and Airock on guitar, King Kong and Scrag on bass.
 This was recorded at the University of Toronto's CIUT-FM on October 25, 2011.